thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 <tr>
     <td>
       <b>LEARN modules</b>
       <br>Want to learn more at your own pace?
 You can now do it on LEARN!
-Click on the curated LEARN modules below to build your compentency in Thinking Clearly and Making Sound Judgements.
+Click on the curated LEARN modules below to build your competency in Thinking Clearly and Making Sound Judgements.
 	<br><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/232">5 Benefits of Data Analytics</a><br>
 - <a href="https://www.learn.gov.sg/dlp/student/course/210">Facing up to Data</a><br>